 Who Am I?

-I finally realised what I should have known all along: that balancing a corporate profession and a backpack wasn’t something I could continue doing indefinitely after twenty-two years of doing it.
-Both of those items would eventually have to be sacrificed.
+After twenty-two years of juggling a corporate career with a backpack, I finally understood what I should have known all along: that it wasn’t something I could continue doing indefinitely.
+Eventually, one or both of those things would have to be surrendered.

 When there has been one too many days of sunshine, I yearn for that moody nature vibe.
 Wandering in to the woods, one with nature, I feel her deep spectrum of emotion.
 My soul blends with it, and feels peace.